dengking/programming-language/docs/C++/Impl/Phases/Compile/Name-lookup/ADL/index.md

 ### Details

 > NOTE: 原文的一段，冗长且没有例子，难以阅读；

+First, the argument-dependent lookup is not considered if the lookup set produced by usual [unqualified lookup](https://en.cppreference.com/w/cpp/language/lookup) contains any of the following:

+1) a declaration of a class member.
+2) a declaration of a function at block scope (that's not a [using declaration](https://en.cppreference.com/w/cpp/language/namespace#Using-declarations)).
+3) any declaration that is not a function or a function template (e.g. a function object or another variable whose name conflicts with the name of the function that's being looked up).

 Otherwise, for every argument in a function call expression its type is examined to determine the *associated set of namespaces and classes* that it will add to the lookup.